Common Complications After Ambulatory Surgery Indian Medical PG Practice Questions and MCQs

 - This can lead to **respiratory depression** (hypopnoea) or even apnea, necessitating ventilatory support.

-Common Complications After Ambulatory Surgery Indian Medical PG Question 3: All are early complications of tracheostomy except:
+Common Complications After Ambulatory Surgery Indian Medical PG Question 3: Which of the following is the LEAST significant risk factor for postoperative pulmonary complications?

 - A. Age >70